Below are the animals we currently have available for adoption. Each animal has its own personality, history, and care needs.

 We’re both adult females, full grown, and looking for loving forever homes where we can continue living our best turtle lives.
 We don’t need to be adopted together — we’re happy to go our separate ways as long as each of us gets a proper setup.

-Each of us needs: A 100–120 gallon tank, a strong filtration system (we’re messy girls!), a water heater to keep our environment warm, a basking area with both a heat lamp and UVB light that gets replaced annually & a diet of turtle pellets, leafy greens, and occasional treats like bugs or shrimp!
+Each of us needs: A 100–120 gallon tank, a strong filtration system (we’re messy girls!), a water heater to keep our environment warm, a basking area with both a heat lamp and linear 10.0 UVB light that gets replaced annually & a diet of turtle pellets, leafy greens, and occasional treats like bugs or shrimp!